 The individual might not be speaking up because they’re scared of speaking their mind or speaking to people with authority.
 Coaching gets to the root of what is holding them back – in this case, understanding what is stopping them from communicating effectively – which will help resolve the issue in ways that addresses the root cause and not just put a band aid on it.

-In this article, we will be looking at the difference between two categories of coaches – life vs health and wellness coach.
+In this article, we will be looking at the difference between two categories of coaches – life coach vs health coach.
 While a life coach can help one tackle significant events in their life, a health coach enables one to maintain optimum health and fitness.
-Both health and life coaches require specialized skills and a blend of expertise with experience to help their clients get closer to their goals and objectives.
+Let’s find out more about health coach vs life coach as well as the specialized skills, expertise and experience they require to help their clients get closer to their goals and objectives.

 Health & Wellness Coach